infantopratik/order-manager/README.md

 4. Install all the dependencies of the project => cd order-manager && yarn install
 5. Start MongoDB Server => sudo mongod
 6. Start Backend Server => yarn start (OR) yarn debug
-7. Generate Token => curl -X POST http://localhost:8000/api/login -d 'email=youremail@example.com&password=yourpassword'
+8. Start Frontend Server => yarn dev:wds
-8. Start Frontend Server => yarn dev:wds --env.accessToken=youraccesstoken
+9. App will be running on http://localhost:8000 OR http://127.0.0.1:8000

-# Output
+# API Endpoints
-Output will be on http://localhost:8000 OR http://127.0.0.1:8000
+*User*